 Closed Kinetic Chain exercises for the Lower Body - Examples

-– 45° Backextension
+– 45° back extension

-Summing up the differences and putting them into a practical perspective, these are the points that need to considered in real life when differentiating and applying the concept of Open Kinetic Chain vs. Closed Kinetic Chain Exercises in Program Design:
+Summing up the differences and putting them into a practical perspective, these are the points that need to be considered in real life when differentiating and applying the concept of Open Kinetic Chain vs. Closed Kinetic Chain Exercises in Program Design:

 The 2 main benefits of Open Kinetic Chain exercises over Closed Kinetic Chain exercises

 1. Less demand on the lower back, nervous system & body – in times when fatigue is already present getting a training session in with a lower demand on the nervous system and body will still lead to a progressive training effect without blowing out energy reserves and recovery even more.
-Strategically applying this based on recovery potential and other demands besides strengthtraining such as sportstraining and the demands of daily life will facilitate constant progress.
+Strategically applying this based on recovery potential and other demands besides strength training such as sports training and the demands of daily life will facilitate constant progress.

-2. Greater degree of isolation – Most OKC exercises involve only one primary joint which also a greater degree of isolation of a specific muscle and an individual weak link.
-This allows and facilitates are greater local training effect and the adaption of more specific fibers of a chosen muscle.
-For the same reason OPC exercises are highly important in optimizing muscular balance as a base for pre-/rehabilitation and maximal progress in training.
+2. Greater degree of isolation - Most OKC exercises involve only one primary joint which also a greater degree of isolation of a specific muscle and an individual weak link.
+This allows and facilitates are greater local training effect and the adaptation of more specific fibers of a chosen muscle.
+For the same reason OPC exercises are highly important in optimizing muscular balance as a base for pre-/rehabilitation and maximum progress in training.

 The 2 main benefits of Closed Kinetic Chain exercises over Open Kinetic Chain exercises

-1. Greater training effect on the lower back, the nervous system & body – CKC exercises generally put a much greater demand on nervous system and the body, especially the lower back.
-One other great example to differentiate the strain of each group is the difference between a Pullup/Chinup, an CKC exercise and a Lat Pulldown, an OKC exercise.
+1. Greater training effect on the lower back, the nervous system & body - CKC exercises generally put a much greater demand on nervous system and the body, especially the lower back.
+Another great example to differentiate the strain of each group is the difference between a Pullup/Chinup, an CKC exercise and a Lat Pulldown, an OKC exercise.
 Everyone who has done these two has felt the difference in recruitment and overall demand therefore the training effect.

 2. CKC exercises are more functional – CKC exercises resemble real life movement such as jumping and running which leads to a great carryover in improving these functions for training, sports and daily life.
 Especially considering Lower Back Strength and Capacity as the base of high intensity real life efforts a wide spectrum of CKC exercises is the base of developing this.
-The only primary outlier would be the Reverse Hyper, an outlier on many ways.
+The only primary outlier would be the Reverse Hyper, an outlier in many ways.
 Besides that Reverse Hyper all primary Lower Back Exercises are CKC exercises such as all variations of the squat, all variations of the deadlift and all variations of the Backextension & Glute Ham Raise.
 Choose these exercises to develop the strength you need – in sports or daily life.